mainmatter/playbook/process/README.md

 similar to what's often referred to as sprint but we refrain from that terminology for its negative connotations - after all, the goal is not to rush work out but to build a project incrementally and iteratively.
-The concrete tasks for an iteration are identified, defined and prepared before the iteration starts collaboratively with all project stakeholders.
+The concrete tasks for an iteration are identified, defined and prepared collaboratively with all project stakeholders before the iteration starts.
 We do not recommend maintaining a backlog with tasks for all of the work that needs to happen for a particular project as that backlog is very likely to change constantly anyway and most teams end up with a large number of tasks that will never be tackled